Summer Bay: Summer Bay Fit

-Ben's Boards
+Manta Ray Boards

-Ben's Boards is a surfboard and surfing accessories shop owned and run by Ben Astoni (Rohan Nichol), with the help of Dean Thompson (Patrick O'Connor).
+Manta Ray Boards (previously Ben's Boards) is a surfboard and surfing accessories shop.
+It was originally owned and run by Ben Astoni (Rohan Nichol), with the help of Dean Thompson (Patrick O'Connor).
 Following Ben's departure from the Bay, he leaves the business to Dean.
 In August 2021, Ryder Jackson takes over the business temporarily while Dean recovers his injuries from a car accident, but later quits and Nikau Parata takes over.
-Dean returns to work 2 months later, and Nikau continues to work there.
 Dean's girlfriend, Ziggy Astoni helps out with surfing lessons.
+Following the departures of Dean and Ziggy, Mali Hudson took over the business and renamed it Manta Ray Boards as part of a revamp of the Surf Club in the show.

 Pier Diner

 The Pier Diner (previously Bayside Diner and Beachside Diner) is a restaurant used by the local residents and tourists.
 It is connected to the Summer Bay Pier.
 The Diner is currently owned by Leah Patterson-Baker and Irene Roberts.
 The Boathouse in Palm Beach is used for exterior filming of the Diner and Alf Stewart's bait shop, while interior scenes are filmed at Technology Park in Redfern.
 In June 2021, a report in the Manly Daily confirmed that The Boathouse was set to be demolished to make way for a new café on the site.
 A tenant of The Boathouse said Home and Away would have to carry out some prerecording or write a dramatic storyline, such as "some sort of explosion" to explain why the bait shop no longer exists.
+This led writers to create the Pier Diner Coffee Cart, a new outdoor location while the redevelopment took place.

 The original diner was the Bayside Diner run by Bobby Simpson and Ailsa Stewart and later Ailsa's husband Alf.
 For a while this diner included a Beauty Salon set up in a back room, this was run by Marilyn Fisher.
 This Diner was given a makeover in 1998 when it was revealed a Bonza Burger outlet was being set up in Summer Bay.

 In 2000, the kitchen of the Bayside was badly damaged by fire, due to Colleen Smart mistakenly pouring water onto the flames of a chip-pan fire, making it worse and instead of repairing the building Alf and Ailsa decided to relocate the diner to an existing building in front of the beach, subsequently the diner became known as The Beachside Diner.
 Prior to the original diner fire Alf and Ailsa's home had been destroyed by a landslide and fire, as the new diner had a flat attached upstairs this is where Alf and Ailsa lived with their son Duncan, and Mitch McColl.
 Alf continued to live here following Ailsa's death.
 Alf sold his share of the business to Irene Roberts in 2004 but continued to live in the flat until 2006, when he moved back into Summer Bay House and the flat became home to many other Summer Bay residents for the next few years.